leandromoh/Curryfy/README.md

 # Curryfy

 Provides strongly typed extensions methods for C# delegates to take advantages of functional programming techniques, like currying and partial application.
-Concepts very well know in functional languages like Haskell, F#, Scala, etc.
+Concepts very well known in functional languages like Haskell, F#, Scala, etc.

 ## What and Why?